What Are Hemorrhoids?

 2. Anusol Soothing Relief Suppositories

 Anusol Soothing Relief Suppositories contain the same active ingredients as previously discussed Anusol Soothing Relief Ointment.
-Anusol suppositories contain a higher amount of active ingredients per suppository than Anusol Soothing Relief Ointment, making them possibly more effective treatment of haemorrhoids.
-There is some evidence that suggests that suppositories may provide ‘marginally greater’ relief of pain and itchiness than suppositories (study included different brand of suppositories).
+Anusol suppositories contain a higher amount of active ingredients per suppository than Anusol Soothing Relief Ointment, making them possibly more effective treatment of hemorrhoids.

-Treatment with suppositories, therefore ay be advantages over the treatment with ointment or cream for haemorrhoids.
+Treatment with suppositories, therefore ay be advantages over the treatment with ointment or cream for hemorrhoids.

 Can you use Anusol suppositories in pregnancy or breastfeeding?

 Anusol Soothing Relief Suppositories should not be used in pregnancy or breastfeeding.

 Where can you buy Anusol Soothing suppositories?

 Anusol Soothing suppositories are usually available behind the pharmacy counter.